rpm-software-management/rpm/docs/manual/spec.md

 On success the found build dependencies are also added to the source package.
-As always they depend on the exact circumstance of the build and may be different when bulding based on other packages or even another architecture.
+As always they depend on the exact circumstance of the build and may be different when building based on other packages or even another architecture.

 ### %conf (since rpm >= 4.18)